Türkiye

 It will surely be one of the most pleasant surprises on any tour of the interior of Western Anatolia.

-For centuries it was an important stage on the caravan routes, and its development, adapting to the changes produced by its growth over time, and its good conservation, makes it Safranbolu in the best example of urban planning in the entire Ottoman Empire.
+Nowadays, its good conservation makes it Safranbolu in the best example of urban planning in the entire Ottoman Empire.

 It is not surprising that in 1994 the Unesco will include it in the list of World Heritage for the integrity and authenticity of its historic center.